rdok/7daystodie_mod_no_compass/documentation/about.md

 ## Features
 - Hide player icon & name on map
+- Compatibility with Steel UI HUD; sort the no compass mod after it.
+See images for a showcase.

 ## Recommended Mods
 > These mods have been manually verified for compatibility, though my gameplay.